hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 ![Image of Hazelcast management center showing connection configuration choices][Screenshot18b]

 Now you need to create a cluster connection.
 The cluster name is still _"k8s"_.
-However, the member name is now _"service-hazelcast-server.service.default.svc.cluster.local"_ the Kubernetes name for the group of Hazelcast server pods.
+However, the member name is now _"service-hazelcast-server.default.svc.cluster.local"_ the Kubernetes name for the group of Hazelcast server pods.
+Here _"service-hazelcast-server"_ is the service name for the Hazelcast server pods in the `deployment.yaml` file, and we append  _".default.svc.cluster.local"_ for Minikube's default namespace.

 ![Image of Hazelcast management center showing connection to our cluster][Screenshot18c]